Shell111/tic-tac-toe/README.md

 Game URL: https://shell111.github.io/tic-tac-toe/

 ## Technologies used
-Game was developed:
-HTML
++ HTML
-CSS
++ CSS
-JavaScript
++ JavaScript
-DOM manipulation
++ DOM manipulation

 ## Planning
-Initial UI wireframe
++ Initial UI wireframe
-Pseudo code planning
++ Pseudo code planning
-Initial code development to determine which approach would be taken - i.e. arrays, IF ststatements
++ Initial code development to determine which approach would be taken - i.e. arrays, IF ststatements

 ## Design
-Figma used for UI wireframe and initial design
++ Figma used for UI wireframe and initial design

 ## Future updates
 + Code to be refactored to be scalable